jerolimov/react-native-navigation-examples/README.md

-# react-native navigation examples

-> Compares different react-native navigators and drawers with common navigation patterns.
+> **Compares different react-native navigation UI / UX / DX options!**
+>
+> This example app compares different options to create a UI screen stack
+> as we now from Android (multiple Activities, Fragment concept later?,
+> the Drawer and the Toolbar) and/or iOS (NavigationController and Tabbar).
+>
+> The idea is to compare these UI elements in "real world scenarios" where we
+> want share the screen content between Android and iOS, but use a native look
+> and feel on each platform.
+>
+> Another common issue with the RN Navigators is that we need an option to
+> display modal dialogs without the NavigationBar (for example for a login)
+> and want to persist the screen state to have a great developer experience. ;)

 **UX focus:**

-- When possible try to use a native look and feel.
+- Use a native look and feel when possible.
-- The project tests how to use the navigators NavBar elements as well as showing modal dialogs over it.
+- Test options to show modal dialogs.

 **DX focus:**

-- This project will also use redux (later..) to (re)store the navigation stack when refreshing the app.
+- Persist the navigation stack.

-**Navigator components:**
+**Navigation components:**

 * [Navigator](https://facebook.github.io/react-native/docs/navigator.html)
 * [NavigatorIOS](https://facebook.github.io/react-native/docs/navigatorios.html)